Prince Albert, Saskatchewan Garden Guide: Planting Dates, Frost Dates and Growing Season

 Early and mid-season varieties usually fit comfortably here.

-Prince Albert usually gives peas enough season that maturity is rarely the hard part.
+Prince Albert usually gives lettuce enough season that maturity is rarely the hard part.

 Strong fit

-Prince Albert usually gives onions enough season for reliable maturity.
+Prince Albert usually gives cucumbers enough season for reliable maturity.

 This crop usually gives gardeners some real room to work with.